++aor

 > (mor 43.326 41.106)

-to check for vertical ordering.
+Maps, sets, and queues all use mor to check for vertical ordering.
 Maps and

-for horizontal order, but queues use
+sets also use gor for horizontal order, but queues use

 vertical ordering alone.

-Since hashing removes correlation, double-mug
+Since hashing removes correlation, double-mugging with mor removes

-.
+correlation with single-mugged gor.
 Vertical order becomes uncorrelated

 with horizontal order.